MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 Here's what you'll learn in this section:

-1. **SSO user experience**: Teams offers your app users a true SSO experience can use your app without signing in again.
+1. **SSO user experience**: Teams offers your app users a true SSO experience.
+App users can use your app without signing in again.
 2. **SSO in Teams at runtime**: Within Teams, your tab app interacts with Azure AD at runtime for authenticating and authorizing app users.
 3. **Enable SSO for your tab app**: Implement the tasks involved to implement SSO in your tab app.